By Mike Mitchell

 Cheifs S Depth Chart: Tyrann Mathieu, Juan Thornhill, Daniel Sorenson, Chris Lammons, Armani Watts, Rodney Clemons

-The signing of Andrew Soroh hasn’t been officially announced by the Chiefs, but Soroh posted about his excitement of rejoining KC on Twitter after the draft.
+The Chiefs haven’t officially announced the signing of Andrew Soroh, but Soroh posted about his excitement of rejoining KC on Twitter after the draft.
 Soroh was a part of an elite secondary with New York.
 A multi-talented defender, who hits like a truck and can play inside the box or in coverage.
 Soroh has value on special teams as well.
 That’s where he will need to make his mark initially if he wants to make the Chiefs roster.

 Long Snappers: Christian Kuntz (Dallas Renegades- Pittsburgh Steelers), Nick Moore (Tampa Bay Vipers- Baltimore Ravens)

 Steelers LS- Kameron Canaday– Ravens LS- Morgan Cox